Nastel/jkool-client-java-api/README.md

     </dependency>
 ```
 ## Streaming using over HTTPS
-Streaming allows developers to send time series data such as events, metrics, transactions, logs using JSON/HTTPS interface.
-You will need
-your access token with streaming permission.
-This token ensures that the streaming data goes to the repository associated with the access
+Streaming allows developers to send time series data such as events, metrics, transactions, logs using JSON/HTTPS.
+You will need your access token with streaming permission.
+This token ensures that the streaming data goes to the repository associated with the access token.
-token.
 ```java
     JKStream jkSend = new JKStream("yourtoken");
 ```